MessoJ/cift-markets/OAUTH_CONFIG_UPDATE.md

 2.  **Deploy:** The GitHub Actions workflow should pick up the changes and deploy to the Azure VM.
 3.  **Verify:** Once deployed, try logging in with GitHub on the live site.

-**Note:** Hardcoding secrets in `docker-compose.yml` is generally not recommended for production security, but it will work for your current setup.
-For better security in the future, consider using GitHub Secrets and passing them as environment variables during the build/deploy process.
+**Note:** Do not hardcode real secrets in `docker-compose.yml` or documentation.
+Use GitHub Secrets and inject them during deploy.